How to cook a turkey...properly

-A few people approach cooking a turkey with some trepidation.
-It's a big bird we tend to cook only once a year and is very lean - this makes it susceptible to drying out.
-So, here are a few foolproof tips that will make you the hero of Christmas.
+Many people approach cooking a turkey with some trepidation.
+It's a big bird we tend to cook only once a year and is super lean so making it susceptible too drying.

 To brine or not to brine?